jinlikegold/jinlikegold/README.md

 - 👋 Hi, thanks for visiting!
 I’m Jin (he/him), creative entrepreneur turned front end developer (background in design, social psych, and systems thinking).
 I've been self-studying for almost a year, and recently interned as a web developer with a local organization.
 - 🌱 Currently learning React, Javascript, and how to improve my overall front end skills through Scrimba.
-- 👀 I'm actively seeking junior FE developer positions, apprenticeships, and/or a paid internship.
+- 👀 I'm actively seeking junior developer positions & apprenticeships, as well as consultant roles.
 My hope is to continue learning and growing via  collaborating on functional, accessible, and delightful websites and applications, ideally for organizations with a social mission.

 📫 Get in touch!:
 - My LinkedIn: https://www.linkedin.com/in/jinlikegold/